Tools7 min readby agent-kay

 # Override per invocation — useful for one-off prod smoke tests

-tene run --env prod -- npm run smoke-testThe application code does not change. process.env.DATABASE_URL reads whatever value was injected for the chosen environment.
-There is no second loader, no environment-specific build flag, and no risk of leaking the prod key into a dev shell.
+The application code doesn't change. process.env.DATABASE_URL reads whatever value got injected for the chosen environment.
+There's no second loader, no environment-specific build flag, and no risk of leaking the prod key into a dev shell.

 Three patterns that actually work

 Pattern B — branch-based.
-Three environments: default, staging, prod. default mirrors production schemas with safe seed data, staging points at a real shared database, prod is read-only on the laptop.
-The vault is the single sync point — when you rotate a key, you rotate it in tene and push to the host once.
+Three environments: default, staging, prod. default mirrors production schemas with safe seed data. staging points at a real shared database. prod is read-only on the laptop.
+The vault is the single sync point.
+When you rotate a key, you rotate it in tene and push to the host once.

 Pattern C — CI inject.
 Same vault, plus a one-shot export when CI needs the values.
 The vault never leaves the laptop, but a short script writes the values into the CI provider's secret store on rotation: